18896101294/18896101294/README.md

-# Hello, I'm XiangZheng! 🦌
+# Hello, I'm xiangzheng! 🦌

 I'm a software developer who loves learning new things and sharing my projects with the world.
 Welcome to my GitHub profile!